 Learning Outcome To achieve this unit a learner must: Assessment Criteria (Practical/Knowledge) Assessment of these outcomes demonstrates the learner can: Indicative Content Be able to plan the internal quality assurance of assessment.
 1.1 Plan monitoring activities according to the requirements of their own role.
-Identify internal quality assessment opportunities, agree quality assurance plan with relevant parties (i.e. assessor /learner) using a variety of internal quality methods including: monitoring of documentation, information and other resources provided to the assessors and learners, observation of performance, written evidence (i.e. projects, assignments, independent papers and journals), questioning and discussion, witness testimony, learner statements and recognised prior learning, range opportunities, agree process of quality assessment, evaluating the occupational and assessment competence of assessors, checking the continuing professional development of assessors, taking part in standardisation processes and activities.
-1.2 Make arrangements for internal monitoring activities to assure quality.
+Identify internal quality assessment opportunities, agree quality assurance plan with relevant parties (i.e. assessor /learner) using a variety of internal quality methods including: monitoring of documentation, information and other resources provided to the assessors and learners, observation of performance, written evidence (i.e. projects, assignments, independent papers and journals), questioning and discussion, witness testimony, learner statements and recognised prior learning, range opportunities, agree process of quality assessment, evaluating the occupational and assessment competence of assessors, checking the continuing professional development of assessors, taking part in standardisation processes 1.2 Make arrangements for internal monitoring activities to assure quality. and activities.
 Communication with assessor/learner, plan time, venue and, opportunities to feedback to assessors, identify requirements and process, assessment method, assessment units or qualification, learners, assessors, timing and coverage, sampling, assessment methods, document outcomes, standardisation, review, identify development opportunities,

 arrangements for standardisation

-activities.
+2 8 246 activities.

-2. Be able to evaluate the internal quality of assessment.
-2.1 Carry out internal monitoring activities to quality requirements.
-Observation of assessor to ensure competent assessment of learner by practical observation and feedback to learner by assessor, examination of products of work, questioning of the learner, discussion with the learner and assessor, use of others (witness testimony), looking at learner statements, written evidence and portfolio, recognition of prior learning, fully documented outcomes, standardisation of meetings, sharing good practice, work / teaching
+2. Be able to evaluate the 2.1 Carry out internal monitoring Observation of assessor to ensure

+internal quality of activities to quality requirements. competent assessment of learner by

+assessment. practical observation and feedback to

+learner by assessor, examination of

+products of work, questioning of the

+learner, discussion with the learner

+and assessor, use of others (witness

+testimony), looking at learner

+statements, written evidence and

+portfolio, recognition of prior learning,

+fully documented outcomes,

+standardisation of meetings, sharing

+good practice, work / teaching

 shadowing

 2.2 Evaluate assessor expertise and Occupational competence (i.e.

 competence in relation to the curriculum vitae and relevant

 requirements of their role. certificates), continuing professional

-development, updating of skills and
+· development, updating of skills and

 qualifications, self-assessment report,

 student achievement records, reflective

 practice, knowledge of regulatory bodies

 including Ofqual, SQA, DfES, CCEA,

 sector skills councils, and awarding

 organisations, knowledge of policies

 such as equality and diversity, health,

 safety and welfare, safeguarding for

 learners, standardisation and

 verification.

-2.3 Evaluate the planning and preparation of assessment Planning and preparation of assessment processes, e.g. standards, product
+2.2 Evaluate the planning and Planning and preparation of assessment

-processes. versus process, involvement of students, assessors, trainers, teachers, tutors, employers, others, evaluate against specified criteria, provision of rationale and justification for assessment process, opportunities for holistic assessment, evidence to be coherent, realistic, accessible and relevant, feedback to reflect appropriateness in terms of level related to criteria and standards, identify opportunities for improvement and development.
+2.3 Evaluate the planning and

+preparation of assessment processes, e.g. standards, product

+processes. versus process, involvement of students,

+assessors, trainers, teachers, tutors,

+employers, others, evaluate against

+specified criteria, provision of rationale

+and justification for assessment process,

+opportunities for holistic assessment,

+evidence to be coherent, realistic,

+accessible and relevant, feedback to

+reflect appropriateness in terms of level

+related to criteria and standards,

+identify opportunities for improvement

+and development.